stkent/stkent.github.io/_posts/2016-06-03-the-human-context-a-followup.md

 # Conclusions

 I really appreciate Andrew taking the time to watch my presentation pretty closely.
 Being able to engage 1-on-1 with developers working on Google APIs is pretty awesome, and often a lot more fruitful than trying to reverse-engineer architectural decisions and intentions in isolation.
 Plus, the benefits go both ways - in updating my presentation to use the latest and greatest version of the Nearby APIs, I [uncovered and reported a bug](https://twitter.com/andrewbunner/status/734825573105565696) that is now fixed and will be shipped soon (if it hasn't been already)!

-Explore, have fun, and remember to [skate to where the puck is going](http://blog.ieeemadc.org/2016/05/28/skate-to-where-the-puck-is-going/)... ;)